-Before you advertise your rabbit on Rabbit Rehome or Contact a rescue please consider 'Is it really necessary?'
-There are many different reasons why people need to rehome their rabbit(s) but sometimes there are other solutions.
+Before you advertise your rabbit on Rabbit Rehome or Contact a rescue please read:

-Before you rehome your rabbit, whether privately or through a rescue, you should make sure your rabbit is in good condition.
+Before you rehome your rabbit, whether privately or through a rescue, you should make sure you rabbit is in good condition.
 A vet check is helpful and making sure vaccinations are up to date.
 Having your rabbit neutered, if it isn't already done, will increase its chances of being rehome and prevent the new owner using it for irresponsible breeding.

 You will need to provide the new owner or rescue with information about your rabbit to make sure they can provide it the best care possible.
 Ask your vet to print you a copy of your rabbits notes - these will provide your rabbits medical history.
 If your rabbit is vaccinated then you should have a vaccination card with the dates of vaccination.
 If you have lost it ask your vet for a new copy.